Babysitter Background Checks

 Here are some background checks that you might want to consider for your sitter.
-Doing all of these will probably be overkill, especially when you're just hiring the teenager next door.
-But taking a little time to check out your babysitter's past will give you peace of mind and avoid any obvious mistakes.
+Doing all of these will probably be overkill, especially when you're likely just hiring the teenager next door.
+Taking a little extra time to check out your babysitter's past will give you peace of mind and avoid any obvious mistakes.

 Before you can do any other kind of background check, you need to confirm your babysitter's true identity.
 Ask them for their full name and social security number.
 Record information from their driver's license, or simply take a picture of the front and back with your phone for future reference.